 Clinical Trials Co-Investigated by Howard I. Scher

 - A Phase I Study of a Vaccine-Based Immunotherapy (PrCa VBIR) for Prostate Cancer

 - A Phase I Study of EC1169 in Men with Recurrent Metastatic Castration-Resistant Prostate Cancer

 - A Phase Ib Study of ARN-509 plus Everolimus in Men with Progressive Metastatic Castration-Resistant Prostate Cancer After Abiraterone Therapy

 - A Phase II Study of Abiraterone Acetate without Simultaneous Prednisone in Men with Castration-Resistant Prostate Cancer, with Hormonal Assessment During Treatment

-- A Phase II Study of Abiraterone with or without Cabazitaxel in Patients with Metastatic Castration-Resistance Prostate Cancer
+- A Phase II Study of Abiraterone with or without Cabazitaxel in Patients with Metastatic Castration-Resistant Prostate Cancer

 - A Phase II Study of Degarelix plus Ipilimumab Immunotherapy with Radical Prostatectomy in Men Newly Diagnosed with Metastatic Prostate Cancer

 - A Phase III Study of ARN-509 versus Placebo in Men with Non-Metastatic Castration-Resistant Prostate Cancer